shopware5/devdocs/source/developers-guide/plugin-system/index.md

 The [Symfony DependencyInjection Component](http://symfony.com/doc/current/components/dependency_injection/introduction.html)

 The container configuration is the main extension point for shopware plugins.
-In this configuration new services can be defined, core services can be decorated or replaced or functiallity can be added to the system.
+In this configuration new services can be defined, core services can be decorated or replaced or functionality can be added to the system.

 ```
 SwagSloganOfTheDay
+├──plugin.xml
 ├── Resources
+│   ├── config.xml
+│   ├── menu.xml
 │   └── services.xml
 ├──SloganPrinter.php
 └──SwagSloganOfTheDay.php